LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 OpenShift utilizes image streams to shift container images to the cluster.
 Image streams allow changes to occur via automation.
 Basically, as soon as any alteration occurs in the source code, an image stream allows a developer to push those changes through with minimal application downtime.

-Because OpenShift is cloud-based, it works on any infrastructure, which is ideal for multi-platform development.
+Since OpenShift is cloud-based, it plays well with any infrastructure, making it ideal for multi-platform development.
 Developers don’t have to constantly shift how they code to match different ecosystems.
+Plus, OpenShift includes upstream Kubernetes and Linux CoreOS, delivering an all-in-one solution right out of the box.

 Scaling with OpenShift